dtcooper/crazyarms/docs/index.md

 !!! note "Inactive Sources"
     When a source goes from inactive to active, the harbor will smootly fade to it.

-    For the _"Live Sources"_ listed below (Zoom and IceCast), there's a feature called **silence detection.** This means _if a DJ is **connected but broadcasting silence,**_ that source will be **considered inactive** and the **first active source with less priority will be broadcast.**
+    For the _"Live Sources"_ listed below (Zoom and Icecast), there's a feature called **silence detection.** This means _if a DJ is **connected but broadcasting silence,**_ that source will be **considered inactive** and the **first active source with less priority will be broadcast.**